AshAA29/reviewApp/README.md

 2.I have implemented a map functionality to the map although it doesnt have all features on it (Ext 2).

 3.All of the endpoints have been implemened and can be seen.
 (Development-only endpoints like reset and resample are not present in the code as the app user should never be able to access them).

+## Demo
+There is a file in the repository showing the app in usage.